Surgical Tech Classes & Courses

 Become Ready for Certification

-The curriculum prepares students for the Tech in Surgery – Certified and the NCST exams.
+The curriculum also prepares students for the Tech in Surgery – Certified and the NCST exams.
 Achieving certification is crucial for demonstrating competency and enhancing employment prospects.

 Affordable and Cost-Effective